exkoohtrac/docs.partners.carthook.com/webhooks.md

 1. that have been installed by the merchant and
 2. that have webhooks subscribing to /checkouts/created

-This event will fire as soon as a shopper adds a product to their “cart” from either the landing page or checkout page of a CartHook funnel.
+This event will fire as soon as a shopper fills in some basic information on the checkout page.
+The minimum is an email address.

 ```
 {